 Betrayal (throwing you under the bus): People highlighting their colleague’s mistakes/behaviors to people in leadership while showing support to their colleagues behind closed doors.

 Patronizing: People telling leadership what they want to hear and pretending to support the leadership’s initiatives while doing the opposite.
 This is a big deal.
 People in administration should have a mechanism for evaluating a plan’s implementation in their organization (Were all details followed?
 Were extra details added that should not have been included?).

 Dishonesty: People lacking integrity and intentionally misrepresenting others (bosses, colleagues, or subordinates).

 Unhealthy competition: People engaging in behavior that will help them rise to the top even if it destroys the team and others.

-Lack of collaboration: People unwilling to support others in succeeding, which is often demonstrated through statements that showcase the sentiment of too busy, yet they have time to implement new initiatives that they sponsor.
+Lack of collaboration: People are unwilling to support others in succeeding, which is often demonstrated through statements that showcase the sentiment of being too busy, yet they have time to implement new initiatives that they sponsor.

 Any of the above symptoms might appear in a healthy culture at some point.
-Toxicity develops into a toxic culture when there is the lack of recognition that it exists, when there is a hope that it will fix itself, the belief that it will be resolved through a reorganization or restructuring, and/or when leadership allows the toxicity to brew and take root through their unwillingness to take action.
+Toxicity develops into a toxic culture when there is a lack of recognition that it exists, when there is a hope that it will fix itself, the belief that it will be resolved through a reorganization or restructuring, and/or when leadership allows the toxicity to brew and take root through their unwillingness to take action.

 The danger is that once toxicity is rooted within an establishment, it requires tremendous effort to uproot and transform the culture.
 Consequences of a toxic culture are represented as inconsistent performance, low morale, high attrition, withdrawn employees, costly mistakes, retired in place behavior (physically present but mentally checked out), and more.